mxguardian/Mail-SpamAssassin-Plugin-PDFInfo2/README.md

        body RULENAME  eval:pdf2_image_count(<min>,[max])
           min: required, message contains at least x images on page 1 (all attachments combined).
+          max: optional, if specified, must not contain more than x images on page 1

+    pdf2_color_image_count()

+       body RULENAME  eval:pdf2_color_image_count(<min>,[max])
+          min: required, message contains at least x color images on page 1 (all attachments combined).
-          max: optional, if specified, must not contain more than x PDF images on page 1
+          max: optional, if specified, must not contain more than x color images on page 1

     pdf2_image_ratio()